axelerant/testimonials-widget/readme.txt

 * If you have no tags fields, deactivate and activate the plugin as normal to perform database upgrades

 ==Changelog==
+= trunk =
+* Quick locallization
+-

-* 2011-10-03: Version 0.2
+= 2011-10-03: Version 0.2 =
 * Multi-widget enabled
 * Testimonial, author & source text are clickable automatically
 * Allow 0 refresh to make widget static
 * Allow pressing return when editing testimonial to save record

-* 2011-08-12: Version 0.1
+= 2011-08-12: Version 0.1 =
 * initial release

 == TODO ==
 * Add shortcodes: list, single, by tag